wenii/EGLDemo/README.md

 # EGLDemo
 A demo for EGL and OpenGL ES on the Android platform

+## environment
+- Android Studio 2.1.2
+- android-ndk-r10e